tidepool-org/tidepool-org.github.io/_docs/data-model/v1/device-meta.md

 }
 ~~~

-The `payload` object should be included in most cases in order to expose the specifics of the event type that is being interpreted more generally as a `reset`, along with any other relevant device-specific information.
-For example, the `payload` for an Insulet OmniPod `reset` might include the following fields:
+The `payload` object may be included in order to expose the specifics of the event type that is being interpreted more generally as a `reset`, along with any other relevant device-specific information.

-- `eventType` with the value `new_pod`
-- `podSerial` for the new pod's serial number
-- `podLot` for the new pod's lot number
-- etc.

 ### Storage/Output Format